vithurshann/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-%%%%
 Deep Learning: Optimization

 By: Vithurshan Vijayachandran and Hisho Rajanathan
-%%%%

 Files in Folder:

-1. DeepLearningFinalCode.ipynb - Jupyter Notebook for Basic and Advance Task
+1. DeepLearningFinalCode.ipynb - Jupyter Notebook for Basic (Q Learning) and Advance Task (DQN and DDQN).

 Use the below Pre-trained model to test the networks as retraining is very time consuming.